remusa/algorithms-practice/data_structures/06_trees/trie/trie.md

 * Although hash table has `O(1)` time complexity for looking for a key, it is not efficient in the following operations:
   * Finding all keys with a common prefix.
   * Enumerating a dataset of strings in lexicographical order.
 * When a hash table increases in size, hash collisions and the search time complexity could deteriorate to `O(n)`, where `n` is the number of keys inserted.
 Trie could use less space compared to Hash Table when storing many keys with the same prefix.
 In this case using trie has only `O(m)` time complexity, where `m` is the key length.
-Searching for a key in a balanced tree costs `O(mlog(n))` time complexity.
+Searching for a key in a balanced tree costs `O(m * log(n))` time complexity.

 ## Tries vs. Sets